 - Skirt a bit short at the shoulders

 This Tough Outfitters balaclava is my favorite budget option, a basic but solid ski mask that will serve you motorcycling, skiing, hiking, or just walking around town.

 This is mostly due to the flexible design.
 The cap and mask are sewn together with a significant amount of give, which allows you to make the eye hole as thin or wide as you want.
-That way, you can wear goggles or glasses or just position it more comfortably on your face.
+That way, you can wear goggles or motorcycle glasses or just position it more comfortably on your face.